“My iPhone 12 is stuck in boot loop, it won't respond to a reset or connect to iTunes. Any help would be much appreciated, thanks!”

 The issue of iPhone stuck in boot loop is frequently reported by iOS users in Apple Community.
 It can be really frustrating when your iPhone keeps restarting and can't load into your home screen.

 So what causes a boot loop on your iPhone and what you can do to fix this issue?
 We have done some testing there, and eventually worked out the reasons why this kind of issue happens and solutions for an iPhone stuck in boot loop.
 Read on and check out.

 iPhone can get stuck in boot loop for different reasons.
 The most common causes are listed below:

 The simplest method to fix iPhone boot loop is to force restart the device.
 To do that, follow these steps:

 Hopefully a force restart can help you fix the boot loop problem.
 If your iPhone still keeps restarting, continue reading and follow other solutions.

-If your iPhone stuck in boot loop while attempting an update or restore via iTunes, it is mainly because you are using an old version of iTunes.
-In this case, you can check your iTunes and update it to the latest version.
+If your iPhone stuck in boot loop while attempting an update or restore via iTunes or Finder, it is mainly because you are using an old version of iTunes or Mac.
+In this case, you can check your iTunes or MacOS and update it to the latest version.

 iPhone boot lopp is often caused by software erros and you can rely on third-party iOS repair tool to fix it.
-FoneGeek iOS System Recovery is a professional tool that will help youfix iPhone bootloop without losing any data.
-It is known for repairing various iPhone or iPad system issues, like iPhone black screen, iPhone stuck on Apple logo, device is stuck at update requested, etc. And it is compatible with all models of iOS devices and all iOS versions, even the newest iPhone 12/12 mini/12 Pro (Max) and iOS 14.
+FoneGeek iOS System Recovery is a professional tool that will help you fix iPhone bootloop without losing any data.
+It is well known for repairing various iOS system issues, like iPhone black screen, iPhone stuck on Apple logo, Recovery mode, boot loop, etc.

 Step 1.
 Download and install FoneGeek iOS System Recovery on your computer.
 Then launch the program and choose "Standard Mode" to continue.